8 Best Horseback Riding in Smoky Mountains (2026 Update)

 Riding on a 3.5-mile trail with views of the Great Smoky Mountains, natural streams, and trees is what awaits you in Five Oaks.
 The park is 70 acres of trees and vegetation you will love.
 No one will tell if you change careers into botany, though far-fetched.

-The well-groomed horses are friendly and fun to ride on the calm natural trials, giving you time to enjoy the wild.
+The well-groomed horses are friendly and fun to ride on the calm natural trails, giving you time to enjoy the wild.
 A guide will accompany you to the end of the ride.
 Don’t miss an authentic moonshine still along the way!
 If only they made moonshine here.
 But again, don’t drink and drive or ride in this case.

 Safety helmets for kids are available, as children over 6 years can ride a horse.
 Children aged 3-4 years can ride with their parents.
 Anyone under 16 must be in the company of a supervising adult to ride a horse at Five Oaks.